Latedog/LostArts/Changelog/Dungeon__July_2020.md

 - Redid Smasher's move function and consolidated all 4 directions into a single function.
 - All door, trap, and wall sprites are now created when the Dungeon is first being constructed.
 A function for creating wall sprites was added.
 - Dungeon constructor now accepts a pointer to a player.
 The player is no longer assigned anywhere else.
+- Moved the randInt function into global.h
+- Created new source files LootUtils.h/.cpp to handle loot tables and rarity.